spacedome/spacedome.github.io/src/posts/2024-12-24-fft-haskell.md

 Note that the last equality is just using \\(\omega_N^{N/2} = -1\\) to simplify, this is very helpful computationally, as the bottom half and top half of the vector are now much more similar.
 From this we have the motivation for the recursive definition we will implement.
 Let \\(u = F(x^e), v = F(x^o)\\) and \\(T = [\omega^0, ..., \omega^{N/2-1}]\\) be a vector of twiddle factors, with \\(\odot\\) being element-wise "broadcasting" multiplication.
+Then we can derive the following, abusing matrix notation somewhat.
 \\[
 y = \begin{bmatrix}
 u + T \odot v \\